Orquesta La Moderna Tradición continues to produce some of the finest danzón-charanga dance material anywhere….Gorgeous.

 More about formats here.

 En Canto is the third recording by Orq.
 La Moderna Tradición (“The Modern Tradition Orchestra”), a 10-piece charanga orchestra – essentially, a type of Cuban salsa band with violins and flute instead of trumpets and trombones.
-I was an original member and played with them for fifteen years.
+An original member, I played piano and sang backing vocals with them for sixteen years.

-En Canto is the first album-length recording I engineered and mixed (in addition to playing piano and singing background vocals).
-It was all done in my little house in Oakland.
+En Canto is the first album-length recording I engineered and mixed, and I also co-produced.
+This was all done in my little house in Oakland.

 CD-quality downloads are available here exclusively.